Lilongwe City West Constituency

 Lilongwe City West Constituency is a constituency for the National Assembly of Malawi, located in the Lilongwe District of Malawi's Central Region.
-It is one of 22 constituencies in Lilongwe District.
-It elects one Member of Parliament by the first past the post system.
-The constituency has 4 wards, all electing councilors for the Lilongwe District.
+It is one of 22 constituencies in Lilongwe District and elects one Member of Parliament through the first past the post system.
+The constituency is composed of 4 wards, each of which elects councilors to the Lilongwe District.
 In 2009, the member of parliament who represented the constituency was Edwin Bhagwanji.